From Associate to Doctorate: A Complete Guide to College Degree Levels

 An associate degree prepares you for vocational, allied health, and support roles.
 For example, you can become a medical assistant, paralegal, or vet tech with an associate degree.

 The highest-paying careers with an associate degree pay over $80,000 per year.
-See the table below for salary information on other popular associate degree jobs.
+See the table below for popular jobs that require associate degrees and their salaries.

 Source: BLS